cjdbarlow/Part-One/endocrine_functions_of_the_kidney.md

 * 25-OHD<sub>3</sub> is then converted in the proximal tubule to calcitriol - the active form

 ##Erythropoietin
-Erythropoiesis is stimulated by hypoxia, haemorrhage, and low haematocrit, and inhibited by high red cell volume.
-These adjustments are mediated by erthropoietin.
+Erythropoiesis is stimulated EPO release:

-In adults, 85% of EPO comes from interstital cells in the perihilar capillaries of the kidneys (with the remainder from the liver).
-The production of EPO is decreased in renal failure, which is why patients with ESRD require exogenous EPO.
+* In adults, 85% of EPO comes from interstital cells in the perihilar capillaries of the kidneys (the remainder is from the liver)
+Production of EPO is decreased in renal failure, which is why patients with end-stage renal disease require exogenous EPO.
+* Erythropoiesis is stimulated by:
+    * Hypoxia
+    * Hypovolaemia
+    * Low haematocrit
+* Erythropoiesis is inhibited b high red cell volume.
+These adjustments are mediated by .

 ---
 ##References